 O’Connor provided a matching image — another Native American figure on a black-and-white horse, back turned toward the snowy mountain, again walking through the wonderful M.C.
 Escher-like leaves that evoke bird shapes above the desert plants.
 I assume it was satisfying to see such a commitment to continuity, when the experience of banking went from entering a temple to commerce and commercial relationships to the chance to grab your cash without getting out of the cash.

-So much of what this art and architecture can offer is that sense of continuity–even as the bank names change.
-(Thanks again to M. Danko for these images — mine were full of shadows.)
+So much of what this art and architecture can offer is that sense of continuity–even as the bank names change. ( M. Danko has good images.)

 This will be my last regular post for the summer; the academic year is winding down, so I will be traveling more, researching more, but not in a position to post easily every week.